Date: 8 June 2018. Clothes in the

 second fan was in place pointed towards him.
 It's amazing how much smarter we get

 afterwards, eh?
-You'd think by now I'd be a genius.
+You would think by now I would be a genius.
 Hahaha.

 There are wonderful spots to anchor nearby.
 I cannot wait to get